 You’ll only ever find SLES in our Allergy UK approved haircare

 SLES stands for Sodium Laureth Sulfate.
 It is derived from SLS through a process called ethoxylation (where ethylene oxide is introduced.
 This process reorganises the compound making it much kinder to the skin and hair.
-Unlike SLS, Sodium Laureth Sulfate won’t aggravate your scalp or strip it of any excess moisture.
+Unlike SLS, Sodium Laureth Sulfate is less liekly to aggravate your scalp or strip it of any excess moisture.

 Including SLES in our sensitive shampoo provides the high-performance cleanse our products promise and our clients love.
 SLES is just as cleansing, foaming and emulsifying as SLS, but much kinder to your skin and scalp – your hair will feel silky soft, smooth and nourished.

 By combining SLES with other kind-to-skin ingredients including Aloe Vera, Pro Vitamin B5 and Glycerine - we’ve developed a unique ‘pure performance’ collection, making clean, shiny hair something everyone can achieve despite suffering from skin sensitivities.